 Moneymaker was playing his first live tournament ever and still won the first prize.
 Some might ask how was this possible?
 It all comes down to poker being a game that combines both skill and luck.
 Short-term, luck is king – long-term, skilled players are going to win.
 Nevertheless, an accountant from Tennessee named Moneymaker winning the WSOP in 2003 was definitely the single most important moment for what would become a poker boom in the next few years.

-If you want to win in poker and also enjoy playing, it’s better to prepare well and study the game.
+If you want to win in the game of poker and also enjoy playing, it’s better to prepare well and study the game.
+Even if you’re familiar with other card games, we advise you to study poker a bit before playing since getting good at poker is no simple task.
 To help you do well in the long-term, we have structured the Ultimate Poker from Beginner to Pro for you – let’s get right down to it!

 What is so difficult about learning to play poker?